NorthBridge/playbook/Windows_Install_Instructions.md

 	msiexec/i C:\Users\\Downloads\VCForPython27.msi ALLUSERS=1

 ###3) Install PostgreSQL: http://www.postgresql.org/download/windows/
-Go to your environment variables and add postgres to the PATH.
+Go to your environment variables and add postgres to the PATH user variable.
 (Should look something like C:\Program Files\PostgreSQL\9.x\bin;)

 ###4) Update your database connection settings using your database admin user